 Here is a LaTeX template for a bachelor’s thesis:

-Once the topic of the Bachelor's thesis is approved by a representative of the department, he/she establishes an official topic sheet for the particular thesis (with title and task description).
-This topic sheet is signed by the student and the representative In order to ensure:
+Once the topic of the Bachelor's thesis is approved by a representative of the department, he/she establishes an official topic sheet (PDF, 145 KB) for the particular thesis (with title and task description).
+This topic sheet is signed by the student and the representative in order to ensure:

 Under current law, the copyright for the bachelor's thesis lies with the student.
 However, the student must grant the University of Zurich, represented by the Department of Computational Linguistics, a free, unlimited, non-exclusive right to use the bachelor's thesis (especially for publication on the Web) as well as all products (especially software) created during the work.
 A declaration must be signed by the student at the beginning of the thesis.
 In exceptional cases, this rule may not apply if mutually agreed upon.